racket/rhombus/shrubbery/0000-shrubbery.md

 Boolean literals are Racket-style instead of reserving identifiers.
 Special floating-point values similarly use a `#` notation.

-Operators are formed from Unicode symbolic and punction characters other than the ones listed above as distinct lexemes, but `|` is also allowed in an operator name as long as it is not by itself.
+Operators are formed from Unicode symbolic and punctuation characters other than the ones listed above as distinct lexemes, but `|` is also allowed in an operator name as long as it is not by itself.
 A multi-character operator cannot end in `+`, `-`, or `.` to avoid